This is World Glaucoma Week

-World Glaucoma Week is a global joint initiative between the World Glaucoma Association (WGA) and the World Glaucoma Patient Committee (WGPC), in order to raise awareness on glaucoma.
+World Glaucoma Week is a global initiative of the World Glaucoma Association (WGA) in order to raise awareness on glaucoma.
 Through a series of engaging worldwide activities patients, eye-care providers, health officials and the general public are invited to contribute to sight preservation.
 The goal is to alert everyone to have regular eye (and optic nerve) checks in order to detect glaucoma as early as possible.

 Each year, the World Glaucoma Week adopts a common theme, which is adapted to local conditions, and yet unifies our efforts.
 To be effective, community awareness projects need to be relevant for the general population.
 That means they need to be based locally and thus, rely on individuals in each location to be actively involved, adopting the unifying global message into local culture.